Xie Jin: Biography

 Xie directed more than 20 films in his career.
-His debut work, Woman Basketball Player No. 5, was the first colored sports film in PRC, which won the silver prize in 6th International Youth Film Festival in 1957, and the Silver Hat Prize in Mexico International Film Week in 1958.
+His debut work, Woman Basketball Player No. 5, was the first color sports film in PRC, and won the silver prize in 6th International Youth Film Festival in 1957, and the Silver Hat Prize in Mexico International Film Week in 1958.
 He staged the original production of the Chinese revolutionary opera, On the Docks in the early 1960s and also filmed the story in 1972.

 The Red Detachment of Women won the Best Picture and Best Directing of the 1st Hundred Flowers Awards, and it also won the Wanlong Prize of 3rd Asia-Africa Film Festival in 1964.

 Two Stage Sisters was released in 1965 and in 1980 won the Sutherland Trophy at the 24th BFI London Film Festival.
 It also won prizes in Portugal and Manila international film festivals.
 However, it was attacked in his home country because it “advocated the reconciliation of social classes.”
 Xie recalled in the 2002 interview that his parents committed suicide amid the political pressure — his mother jumping off a building and his father overdosing on sleeping pills — and he had to collect their bodies himself.

 Jia Zhangke remarked it was still risky for Xie to make films about this traumatic period in the 1980s, which he did, when China had started to open up and implement economic reforms.

 On 23 August 2008, Xie Jin's son died of cancer.
 Two months later, on the morning of 18 October 2008, Xie Jin's body was discovered in his hotel room in Shangyu.
 Hundreds of celebrities and thousands of other people attended his funeral.
 After he died, Song Zude, known as the King of Media Hype in mainland China, made a series of derogatory statements about Xie Jin.
 Millions of people stood against Song Zude in respect of the late Xie Jin.